DilanCF/CMSC412_notes/lecture/Lecture13.md

 ![Alt text](img/Lecture13/image-9.png)

-Recognize the memory cycle is much longer to the coimputer cycle
+Recognize the memory cycle is much longer to the computer cycle

 In memory, we exec memory cycle.
-In CPU, compueter cycle ASOASF
+In CPU, computer cycle ASOASF

-If we have 2 threads, when one threead blocks, control can be given to the other
+If we have 2 threads, when one thread blocks, control can be given to the other
 * Much faster

-If we have 4 cors on chip and 16 threads, eahc core has 4 sets of register
+If we have 4 cors on chip and 16 threads, each core has 4 sets of register
 * Difference comes in compute:stall ratio
   * Happens on instr by instr basis